-The International Relations Internship Award is a highly competitive award that is designed to help enable recipients to pursue an IR-related internship during the academic year.
+The International Relations Internship Award is a highly competitive award that is designed to help enable recipients to pursue an IR-related internship.
 Internships may be U.S. based or international.
 Select students will receive an award up to $2,500.

 Other Funding Opportunities Available to IR majors

 Laidlaw Scholarship Program

 Launched in 2018, the Tufts Laidlaw Research and Leadership Program is open to undergraduate students, preferably those in their sophomore year, willing to commit to two consecutive summers of research with a Tufts faculty mentor.
 Research projects can be in any discipline.
 Projects may have an international dimension, and scholars may spend all or part of the second summer in an overseas university.
 Following each summer research period, scholars and their faculty mentors will participate in a research day in which their findings are shared with the broader community.

 The Global Research Assistant Program (GRAP) provides the opportunity for Tufts students to work with Tufts faculty members on international research and impact projects for a minimum of eight weeks during the summer.
 This initiative is sponsored by the AS&E Career Center and Summer Scholars Program, the Office of the Provost, and Tisch College.